Harvest season. Kid-friendly festivals. Halloween. Let the fall fun begin!

 Surprise!
 The ever popular food and wine festival at Epcot in Orlando is now in its 23rd year.
 Feast on more than 30 global food and beverage marketplaces, 32 musical acts by big name performers, plus a Sunday Brunch with the Chef series, demonstrations by celebrity chefs from “The Chew,“ “The Taste,“ “Hell’s Kitchen” and other events through November 12, 2018.
 Check out the Disney Dining Plan options as some programs require separate tickets.

-Get Smarter: City Getaways and Short Breaks
+Get Smarter: Fall Vacations, City Getaways, and Short Breaks

 Once kids go back to school, we can all feel the buzz in the air of America’s great cities.
 If you are into culture and cuisine, or if you are planning campus visits with college-bound teens, city escape should be on your autumn to-do list.